 Planning to travel with atrial fibrillation?

-If you have atrial fibrillation, a common heart rhythm disorder, you may have some concerns about traveling with your condition.
-But after taking a few steps to prepare, you can often go and have an enjoyable and worry-free trip.
+Atrial fibrillation — also called AFib — is a common heart rhythm disorder.
+If you have AFib, you may have some concerns about traveling with your condition.
+But taking a few steps to prepare may help you have an enjoyable and worry-free trip.

 Travel tips with atrial fibrillation

-- Bring your medications.
-Bring all of the medications you'll need for your trip, and keep them in your carry-on luggage.
+- Bring your medicines.
+Bring all of the medications you'll need for your trip.
+Keep them in your carry-on luggage.

-- Carry a list of your medications.
-Having a list of your medications will make it easier to refill the medications if you run out of them or lose them.
-You may also want to bring copies of your original prescriptions.
+- Carry a list of your medicines.
+Having a list of your medicines will make it easier to refill them if you run out of them or lose them.

-- Wear a medical alert bracelet.
-Your doctor may recommend that you wear a medical alert bracelet with information about your condition printed on it.
+- Ask about a medical alert bracelet.
+Your provider may recommend that you wear a medical alert bracelet that has information about your condition on it.

 - Take steps to prevent blood clots.
-During your plane flight, walk around when you can to prevent blood clots in your legs.
-Your doctor also may recommend that you wear compression stockings.
+During your flight, stand and walk when you can to prevent blood clots in your legs.
+Your health care provider also may recommend that you wear compression stockings.

 - Find medical centers close to your travel destination.
-Before you leave, look at medical centers close to the destination where you'll be traveling.
+Before your trip begins, learn where the closest hospital or doctor's office is at your destination.
 Find out what services your health insurance will cover.
 This can help prepare you in case of an emergency.

 - Buy travel health insurance.
-Buy travel health insurance and medical evacuation insurance before your trip, in case of emergency while traveling overseas.
+Buy travel health insurance and medical evacuation insurance before your trip in case of an emergency while traveling overseas.

-- Monitor the effects of blood-thinning medications.
-If you're taking warfarin (Coumadin, Jantoven), a type of blood-thinning medication, you'll need regular blood tests to monitor its effects.
-Check with your doctor to see if you'll need to test your blood while you're away.
+- Watch for side effects of blood thinners.
+If you're taking warfarin (Jantoven), you'll need regular blood tests to monitor its effects.
+Check with your provider to see if you'll need blood tests while you're away.
 If you take other types of prescription blood thinners, continue to take the medicine as directed.